lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 <img alt="Lingua Franca diagram" src="../../../../../img/diagrams/Schedule.svg" width="200"/>

-Here, the delay is specified in the call to `schedule()` within the target language code.
+Here, the delay is specified in the call to schedule within the target language code.
 Notice that in the diagram, a logical action is shown as a triangle with an **L**.
 Logical actions are always scheduled within a reaction of the reactor that declares the action.

-The time argument to the `schedule()` function is required to be non-negative.
+The time argument is required to be non-negative.
 If it is zero, then the action will be scheduled one **microstep** later.
 See [Superdense Time](/docs/handbook/superdense-time).

 <div class="lf-c">

 The arguments to the `lf_schedule()` function are the action named `a` and a time.
 The action `a` has to be declared as an effect of the reaction in order to reference it in the call to `lf_schedule()`.
 If you fail to declare it as an effect (after the `->` in the reaction signature), then you will get an error message.

-The time argument to the `lf_schedule()` function has data type `interval_t`, which, with the exception of some embedded platforms, is a C `long long`.
+The time argument to the `lf_schedule()` function has data type `interval_t`, which, with the exception of some embedded platforms, is a C `int64_t`.
 A collection of convenience macros is provided like the `MSEC` macro above to specify time values in a more readable way.
 The provided macros are `NSEC`, `USEC` (for microseconds), `MSEC`, `SEC`, `MINUTE`, `HOUR`, `DAY`, and `WEEK`.
 You may also use the plural of any of these, e.g. `WEEKS(2)`.

 An action may have a data type, in which case, a variant of the `lf_schedule()` function can be used to specify a **payload**, a data value that is carried from where the `lf_schedule()` function is called to the reaction that is triggered by the action.
 See the [Target Language Details](/docs/handbook/target-language-details).